Details on Bringing My Puppy Home

 6) We will place a micro chip in your puppy for safety's sake.
 When you get home, call the # we provide you with and get it registered in your name and info.
 If you wish not to have the chip in your puppy, we will gladly honor that decision, however, we do need to know before the litter is 6 weeks old.

-7) Your puppy will start out on "Southern States" Complete Puppy food.
-Southern States is a farm supply store and you may or may not have one in your area.
+7) Your puppy is eating Pedigree.
 We will supply you with a small bag.
-Mix this in with the brand of your choice to transition slowly to the new brand.
+If you choose a different brand, mix this in with the brand of your choice to transition slowly to the new brand.
 He may experience belly ache and/or vomiting if his diet is suddenly switched.
 An 8 weeks old puppy is not able to get enough nutrition by only eating the dry food so you should also offer him some that has been moistened with water or a canned food.
 Your puppy is used to having food available all day but will easily adapt to slowly going to twice a day.

 8) As a rule the small size halter is the one to have on hand for our 8 week old Pug and Boston Terrier puppies.
 It will likely be too big for the smaller ones (runts).
 The most common measurements are: Neck 9" and Chest 13" which will fall in the small size range.